Alexis Nihon Complex: Stores

 The complex is directly connected to the Atwater Metro station and offers numerous services, a variety of shops and superstores, and a food court with over 25 restaurants.
-From 1982 until 1986, it housed Montreal's only downtown IKEA Store, which due to a lack of space, moved out to its own building at to boul.
-Cavendish in Saint-Laurent.
-Alexis Nihon also previously housed Miracle Mart (later becoming an M-Store, a three-screen cinema operated by Cineplex Odeon, Zellers and Steinberg's supermarket.
+From 1982 until 1986, it housed Montreal's first IKEA Store, which due to a lack of space, moved out to a new location.
+Alexis Nihon also previously housed Miracle Mart (later becoming an M-Store), a three-screen cinema operated by Cineplex Odeon, Zellers and Steinberg's supermarket.
 When the complex first opened in 1967 the French department store Au Printemps opened it first location outside France.

+Food court renovations

+In early 2025, the complex has announced that they will renovate the food court.
+The construction work officially begun since March 1, 2025.
+This led to the closure of the restaurants on it, during the entire work.
+It is expected to be done by late 2026.